Butternut Farm Accommodations

 • Two twin beds

-• Bath with shower stall
+• Bath with shower

-• $95 plus tax
+• $130 plus tax

 "The kitchen loom loft offers a view of the two acres of lawn and gardens at the rear of the house.
 It is furnished with two beds of the sort that would have been used in the loft in the 18th century.
 They are single, low-post beds of the type collectors call hired-men's beds.
-In keeping with the style of beds, the room also has a three drawer blanket chest with ball feet, a simple six board chest in blue paint and ladder-back chairs that retain their original blue color.”
+In keeping with the style of beds, the room also has a three drawer blanket chest with ball feet, a simple six board chest in red paint and ladder-back chairs that retain their original color.”

 — Frances Phipps, New York Times